BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 > It’s important that each of these has had Transforms applied.
-If you aren’t sure if you have done so earlier, do it again to be safe.**
+If you aren’t sure if you have done so earlier, do it again to be safe.
+Additionally, for the next step it is best to have all of these things completely visible.
 {.is-warning}